 During the Oscar ceremony, we were seated next to each other; he was seated closer to the stage.
 At one point, he said: ‘Bronek, let's change places, so you won’t step on my shoes when you go to get your Oscar’.
 I replied: ‘Maybe you will get it’.
 He said: ‘Don't bother, everyone knows that you will leave with an Oscar today’.

 And he did.
 Maybe because after the Lili premiered, all Americans, including those in Hollywood, were humming his song Hi-Lili, Hi-Lo.

 1978: Stefan Kudelski – Academy Award for Technical Merit & 1990: Stefan Kudelski – Gordon E. Sawyer Honorary Award

 In the words of April Fehling from NPR:

 While few outside the film and radio industries may recognise the name Stefan Kudelski, his Nagra recorder — meaning ‘will record’ in Kudelski's native Polish — transformed the world of sound recording for radio, television and film.

 It was 1951, when Stefan Kudelski, a 22-year-old engineer, invented a piece of recording equipment which changed cinema and television forever.
 For Hollywood sound engineers, his Nagra was a true blessing – his small device was easy to move and hide, so you could record sound in difficult conditions.

 Maggie Smith and Maureen Stapleton present Sci-Tech Awards

-But Nagra wasn’t a gadget reserved for filmmakers.
+But the Nagra wasn’t a gadget reserved for filmmakers.
 The reel tape recorder sparked interest among intelligence agencies as well.
 CIA and NASA asked Kudelski to create several devices for them.
-Nagra was also used by Polish intelligence officers as the most reliable sound recorder at the time.
+The Nagra was also used by Polish intelligence officers as the most reliable sound recorder at the time.

 1983: Zbigniew Rybczyński – Best Animated Short Film for ‘Tango’